Copyright law for t-shirts & designs can be confusing. Let us break it down in a practical way.

 In §107, exclusive rights are suspended in cases of fair use.
 In other words, there are some cases where you can use copyrighted work.
 Appropriate use of a copyrighted work "for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright."

 If you're commenting on or teaching about anything currently copyrighted, you don't need to worry too much about using or reproducing a small amount of the material.
 But if you need clarification on whether your actions are fair use, you should lean on caution.

 The US Copyright Office does offer four questions to help guide you through their definition of fair use:

 "The purpose and character of the use."
 This especially skews towards the benefit of non-profit and educational usage.
 But don't make the mistake of thinking this is the only factor involved.

-“The nature of the copyrighted work.”
-This isn’t the clearest thing in the world, which is why the Copyright Office offers help here.
-Basically, this is going back to the original intent of the law.
-If what you’re doing is damaging someone else’s creativity or ability to profit from that creativity, it’s not going to look good for you.
+"The nature of the copyrighted work."
+This isn't the most straightforward thing in the world, so the Copyright Office offers help here.
+This goes back to the original intent of the law.
+If you're damaging someone else's creativity or ability to profit from that creativity, it won't look good for you.